Brake Light Bulb Replacement

 Keep in mind:

 Keep in mind the number of brake lights a car has can vary.
-The third (or rear window/center) brake light should not be overlooked when doing an inspection.
+The third (or rear window/centre) brake light should not be overlooked when doing an inspection.

 How it’s done:

 A mechanic should inspect the brake light during a major service.
 Before replacing a bulb, your mechanic should also inspect the socket and wiring.
 Due to the high amount of current flowing through these sockets, sometimes the sockets melt, causing the brake light to malfunction.